wbfrancis/ScreenCloud/backend/README.md

 ## Running the Flask App

-From the SceneCloud project dir, navigate to the src folder:

-$ cd backend/src

-There's already a .flaskenv file so all you need to do is:
+There's already a .flaskenv file so all you need to do is run this from the root directory:

 $ flask run